-It is illegal to cut, break, or otherwise destroy sea oat plants, beach grass, or sand fencing.
+It is illegal to cut, break, or in any way destroy sea oat plants beach grass, or sand fencing.

-Sleeping on the beach or beach access is not allowed between 9 p.m. and sunrise.
+Sleeping on the beach or bewach access is not allowed between 9 p.m. and sunrise.

 Soliciting on the Beach

-Soliciting on the beach or other public property is illegal.
+Soliciting on the beach or any other public property is illegal.

 Swimming is not permitted beyond 50 yards from the beach or over shoulder depth, unless otherwise stated by lifeguard.
 Jumping or diving from piers is prohibited.
 Swimming within 50 yards of a pier is prohibited.
 Only canvas rafts may be used in the ocean, and rafts must have safety ropes.
 Swimwear is subject to city ordinances in Myrtle Beach, North Myrtle Beach and Surfside Beach.
 It is illegal for anyone to wear a thong bathing suit.